Rackberg/mite-client/README.md

 License
 -------
-This mite client is licensed under the GPLv3 License - see the LICENSE file for details
+This mite client is licensed under the GPLv3 License - see the LICENSE file for details.